-Students interested in transferring credits from another institution should speak with their enrollment representative.
+Students interested in transferring credits from another institution should speak with their admission counselor.
 Only grades of "C" or higher will be considered for transfer credits and each situation is dealt with on a case-by-case basis.
 Central Penn has established agreements with other postsecondary institutions that identify the transferability of credits.
-English Composition courses can be transferred provided they are from a regionally accredited college or university.
-Otherwise, English Composition courses will be considered for potential transfer credits once the student has taken and passed the College placement examination.